How do I apply?

 After reviewing the minimum qualifications for posted position announcements, if required, all applicable licensure and certification(s) should be submitted at the time of application.

-WHAT IS THE DIFFERENCE BETWEEN A CIVIL SERVICE AND NON-CIVIL SERVICE POSITION?
+WHAT IS THE DIFFERENCE BETWEEN A CIVIL SERVICE AND A NON-CIVIL SERVICE POSITION?

 All employees of the City of Baltimore are civil servants unless they are excluded by the Charter of Baltimore City or State law.
 In the judgment of the Civil Service Commission, persons who are deemed to exercise policy-making discretion or occupy a position of special trust and confidence are excluded from membership in the Civil Service.